apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**WHO says flu vaccines should ditch strain that vanished during COVID**
+**Trump says he may attend his civil fraud trial in New York after asking to reschedule a conflicting deposition**

-You can read more about it [here](https://arstechnica.com/health/2023/09/who-says-flu-vaccines-should-ditch-strain-that-vanished-during-covid/).
+You can read more about it [here](https://www.cnn.com/2023/09/29/politics/trump-new-york-civil-fraud-trial/index.html).

 ## Requirements
 - Python 3.8